 About two hours drive from Mui Ne is the small fishing vilage of La Gi, which is home to Cocobeach Camp, a sprawling stretch of cute bungalows and colorful camper vans that gives off a feel good yearround festival vibe.

 If you’re a fan of seafood, this is the place to be.
 There are plenty of fish markets to choose from throughout town and the locals are more than willing to share.
-In addition, the fruits - particularly dragon fruit - are incredibly fresh as they’re grown nearby.
+In addition, the fruits are incredibly fresh as they’re grown nearby.

 For those of you who can’t make up your minds, the Dong Vui food court is a must.
-Each of the food stalls is run local and expat chefs, catering to every need from burgers to vegan nachos.
-This is a great dinner spot to kick back and relax over a few beers.
+Each of the food stalls is run by local and expat chefs, catering to every need from burgers to vegan nachos.

 Ho Chi Minh City is a glittering metropolis and the country’s most dynamic city.
-The rich and daunting history can prove to be a challenge, but French colonial-style architecture, unique eateries and kind souls make it an unforgettable stop.
+Its energetic prace can prove to be a challenge, but French colonial-style architecture, unique eateries and kind souls make it an unforgettable stop.

 Gorge on some local eats at the Bến Thành Market

-Take a look at the art deco architecture and learn a bit of history at the Independence Palace
+Take a look at the art deco architecture and learn a bit of history at the Reunification Palace

-Admire the red brick facade of the enormous Notre-Dame Basilica
+Admire the red brick facade of the enormous Notre-Dame Cathedral

 Send some snail mail at the Saigon Central Post Office